-follows: 1.
-Registration Statement.
-The Company has prepared and filed with the United States Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended, and the rules and regulations of the Commission thereunder (collectively, the "Securities Act"), a registration statement on Form F-1 (File No. 333-), including a prospectus, relating to the Ordinary Shares represented by the ADS.
+1. Registration Statement.
+The Company has prepared and filed with the United States Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended, and the rules and regulations of the Commission thereunder (collectively, the "Securities Act"), a registration statement on Form F-1 (File No. 333-]), including a prospectus, relating to the Ordinary Shares represented by the ADS.
 Such registration statement, as amended at the time it became effective, including the information, if any, deemed pursuant to Rule 430A, 430B or 430C under the Securities Act to be part of the registration statement at the time of its effectiveness ("Rule 430 Information"), is referred to herein as the "Registration Statement"; and as used herein, the term "Preliminary Prospectus" means each prospectus included in such registration statement (and any amendments thereto) before effectiveness, any prospectus filed with the Commission pursuant to Rule 424(a) under the Securities Act and the prospectus included in the Registration Statement at the time of its effectiveness that omits Rule 430 Information, and the term "Prospectus" means the prospectus in the form first used (or made available upon request of purchasers pursuant to Rule 173 under the Securities Act) in connection with confirmation of sales of the Offered Securities.
 If the Company has filed an abbreviated registration statement pursuant to Rule 462(b) under the Securities Act (the "Rule 462 Registration Statement"), then any reference herein to the term "Registration Statement" shall be deemed to include such Rule 462 Registration Statement.
 Capitalized terms used but not defined herein shall have the meanings given to such terms in the Registration Statement and the Prospectus.
-The Company has also filed with the Commission a registration statement on Form F-6 (File No. 333the ADSs.
-The registration statement relating to the ADSs, as amended at the time it becomes effective, is hereinafter referred to as the "ADS Registration Statement."
-In addition, the Company has filed, in accordance with Section 12 of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), a registration statement on Form 8-A to register the Ordinary Shares and the ADSs (the "Form 8-A Registration Statement").
-At or prior to the Applicable Time (as defined below), the Company had prepared the following information (collectively with the pricing information set forth on Annex A, the "Pricing Disclosure Package"): a Preliminary Prospectus dated , 2020 and each "free-writing prospectus" (as defined pursuant to Rule 405 under the Securities Act) listed on Annex A hereto.
-"Applicable Time" means [A/P].M., New York City time, on , 2020.
+The Company has also filed with the Commission a registration statement on Form F-6 (File No. 333-237852) relating to the ADSs.
+The registration statement relating to the ADSs, as amended at the time it becomes effective, is hereinafter referred to as the "ADS Registration Statement.".
+At or prior to the Applicable Time (as defined below), the Company had prepared the following information (collectively with the pricing information set forth on Annex A, the "Pricing Disclosure Package"): a Preliminary Prospectus dated [], 2020 and each "freewriting prospectus" (as defined pursuant to Rule 405 under the Securities Act) listed on Annex A hereto.

+"Applicable Time" means [10:00] P.M., New York City time, on [

 2. Purchase of the Offered Securities.